 In the peak of Diego and Lizandro’s adolescence, fútbol reigned in the Claros household.
 During the weekends, José would replace the construction overalls he wore during the work week with a referee kit and a whistle.
 Jonathan, their older brother, was a defender in the local amateur leagues known for his tough style-of-play.
 While Fátima, their caring and maternal sister, was a fundamental piece in her team’s defensive scheme.
 Although she did not play, their mother Lucía would often provide motivation, instructions and fiery, yet constructive criticism from her perching position in the stands.

-These fervent chants—in which Diego was assigned the nickname Chino for the shape of his eyes and Lizandro referred to as Licha because, according to them, saying his full name was too arduous of a task—served as fuel for the brothers to showcase their distinguished talent.
+These fervent chants — in which Diego was assigned the nickname Chino for the shape of his eyes and Lizandro referred to as Licha because, according to , saying his full name was too arduous of a task — served as fuel for the brothers to showcase their distinguished talent.

 However, for the subsequent season, Licha had a new partner in the rearguard as Chino graduated from high school and joined the ranks of Hagerstown Community College.
 Through a scholarship, Diego was granted the opportunity to play collegiate fútbol and pursue an engineering degree.
-But this dream, like three minutes of stoppage time, vanished swiftly during a match in November of 2015, when Chino suffered a concussion.
-The Salvadoran defender, demoralized and without a return date to the pitch, decided to leave the books behind and venture into the auto repair industry.
+But this dream, like three minutes of stoppage time, vanished swiftly during a match in November of 2015 when Chino suffered a concussion.
+The Salvadoran defender, demoralized and without a return date to the pitch, decided to venture into the auto repair industry.
 When he felt ready to make a comeback, both on field and in the classroom, after a prolonged recovery, Diego found out that he no longer had a scholarship to help him pay tuition.
-After this setback, the sidelined center-back decided that his priority was relieving some of his family’s financial burden.
+Prompted by this setback, the sidelined center-back decided that his priority was relieving some of his family’s financial burden.
 Along with fixing auto parts, Diego joined his father and brother in construction gigs on the weekend, demolishing walls and laying down sheetrock.

 During this time of profound changes in Chino’s life, his brother Licha continued to excel in his high school team with superb performances.
 His conspicuous athletic abilities and excellent understanding of the game led him to the training fields of the Bethesda Soccer Club, one of the most prestigious academies in the Northeast.
 A young Lizandro, donning the navy blue and white colors of the club, came to his first training session exhibiting a noticeable tenseness.
 “He showed up as a somewhat quiet 14-year-old and turned into a nice, loud, boisterous center-back who had a great personality,” Matt Ney, who was Lizandro’s coach at the time, said after leading his current U16 team to an impressive victory under frigid conditions against a D.C.
 United youth side.